FAQ

 What is a lacquer?

-Lacquer is a type of finish that is used to seal the pores of wood, acting as a protective layer.
+Lacquer is a type of finish used to seal the pores of wood, acting as a protective layer.
 Lacquer finishes offer a long-lasting, durable and low-maintenance finish.

 What is UV oil?